yazz/VisualJS/README.md

 <img width="350" alt="portfolio_view" src="https://raw.githubusercontent.com/yazz/visualjavascript/master/public/driver_icons/visualjavascript.jpg"></img>

+## What is it
+Visual Javascript is a development tool and runtime environment integrated into one tool.
+You can run it either on a server or on your desktop.
+It is very portable and runs almost anywhere, from Kubernetes to Raspberry PI.
+To develop apps you literally start up the server, connect to the build in drag and drop editor and run your apps.
+Overall it is probably not suitable for building the next great operating system, but it is ideal for small GUI apps or microservices.

 ## Benefits
 - Works on Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, and Kubernetes, OpenShift, Istio